 The Department leases certain facilities and equipment necessary for operations, primarily from other State agencies.
 The majority of the Department's leases are month-to-month operating leases.
-Total operating lease costs for the year ended June 30, 2020, amounted to \$319 thousand.
-Information regarding the Department's capital lease is included in Note 7(c).
+Total operating lease costs for the year ended June 30, 2021, amounted to \$299 thousand.
+Information regarding the Department's capital lease, which was terminated during fiscal year 2021, is included in Note 7(a).